geminerald/pressie/README.md

 I would like to thank everyone who helped me on this project and detail their specific assistance but to do so would fill the entirety of GitHub.

-Special thanks to my mentor at Code Institute Simen who gave me the encouragement and real world feedback I needed to know how to accomplish this.
+Special thanks to my mentor at Code Institute <a href="https://dehlin.dev/">Simen Daehlin</a> who gave me the encouragement and real world feedback I needed to know how to accomplish this.
 He believed in me far more than I did.

 I would also like to especially thank the tutors at Code Institute for their seemingly endless patience.
 They are while(true) willing to help.